1m5/1m5-java/src/main/java/io/onemfive/dam/README.md

-# 1M5 DAO
+# 1M5 DAM
-Support for enabling the Decentralized Autonomous Mission.
+Support for enabling the Decentralized Autonomous Mission (DAM).